mattle24/Underdog_Databases/README.md

 TODO:

+- Bootstrap everything
+    - Skipped make list since I still have to add search by survey responses.
+    - Done:
+        > Index
+        > Login
+        > New Campaign
+        > New User
+        > Forgot Password
+        > Reset Password
+        > Choose Campaign

 - Search based on survey responses
     - When we move to AWS, will be easy to include past exported lists into possible search criteria

 - Help section

 - Meta tags

+- Delete test accounts (or change passwords)

+- Fix buttons on index when not in full screen

 - Add sample voter file and deploy